-Bickerton Hill on The Sandstone Ridge has been bathed in warm spring sunshine all week.
+Bickerton Hill on The Sandstone Ridge has been bathed in warm sunshine all week.

 With perfect light, the views from the Ridge have been magical.